berrabe/dotfiles.io/new_config/readme.md

 | **Terminal Clock** | tty-clock |

 # pywal
-> pywal is used to change the color scheme of the terminal and also the color of rofi
+> pywal is used to change the color scheme of the terminal and also the color of rofi  <br />
-> see the configuration file automatically created by pywal at **.cache/wal/**
+> see the configuration file automatically created by pywal at **.cache/wal/**  <br />
-> in pywal there is a bug if using xfce4-terminal, use pywal --vte -i image.png
+> in pywal there is a bug if using xfce4-terminal, use pywal --vte -i image.png  <br />

 ![pywal](Screenshot/wal.png)